-Address: 1126 Queens Hwy, Long Beach, CA 90802, USA
+- Address: 1126 Queens Hwy, Long Beach, CA 90802, USA, United States

-Ticket Price: 28 USD
+- Ticket Price: 28 USD

-Time Required: 05:00 Hrs
+- Time Required: 05:00 Hrs

-Restaurant, Family And Kids
+- Tags: Restaurant, Family And Kids

 When you are checking out the Queensway Bay, you will see a large ship docked at the end of the bay.
 Do not be confused, it is not a warship that strayed from the port, it is a warship that is docked in the bay to offer a tourist experience like never before.
 The Queen Mary warship was built in England and used to commute between America and Great Britain.
 The warship was brought by the city of Long Beach after it was withdrawn from service.
 It was converted into a hotel in the early 70s and since then, has become an immensely popular landmark in Long Beach.
 You can tour the inside of the ship that has been renovated and divided among restaurants and other attractions.
 One of the most popular attractions is a gallery dedicated to the memorabilia of Princess Diana that showcases her personal belongings, photographs, and heirlooms.
 There is a 4-D theatre on board.
 Fond of scary stories?
 Take a haunted tour of the ship after hours and explore some of her scary legends.

-The Queen Mary Information
+The Queen Mary Travel Tips

 - You can have a romantic dinner at one of the restaurants on the ship too.

-The Queen Mary Ticket Prices
+Entrance Ticket Details For The Queen Mary

 - Children’s tickets – 20.95 USD

-How To reach The Queen Mary by Public Transport
+How to Reach The Queen Mary

 - Bus stop – Queen Mary London Town W